 Is it ok for my baby to sleep on her side?

 Like prone (stomach) sleeping, side sleeping is not recommended.
 Do not let your newborn sleep on her side.
 It’s very easy for her to roll over to her tummy.

-- 1-5 months: always put baby on back
+1-5 months: Always put your baby on their back to sleep.

-- 5-12 months: put baby on back but don’t worry if baby rolls over in the night.
+5-12 months: Put your baby on their back when you put them down to sleep, but don’t worry if the baby rolls over in the night.